 According to Mental Health America (MHA), more than 10 million Latinos/as across the country reported having a mental health condition in 2017.
 That amounts to 16% of the Latino/a population.
 For comparison, 17% of all U.S. adults have a mental health condition, according to the American Psychiatric Association.

-Hispanic mental health conditions stem from the same stressors faced by the general population.
-There are also additional contributing cultural and societal factors, such as contemporary and intergenerational trauma from immigration, acculturation, and racism.
+Hispanic mental health conditions stem from the same stressors the general population faces.
+However, they also have additional contributing cultural and societal factors, such as contemporary and intergenerational trauma from immigration, acculturation, and racism.
 Economic Inequalities factor in as well.
-Like other groups, Latinos/as living in poverty report psychological distress at higher levels of those living over twice the poverty level, according to the Office of Minority Health.
+Like other groups, Latinos/as living in poverty report psychological distress at higher levels than those living over twice the poverty level, according to the Office of Minority Health.